Aspen Burl Bowl (15 inch diameter, 3 inch high , top view, previously sold)

 Imagine the process of turning the burl (below) into this bowl and you will become hooked on wood turning

-My bowls are on display and for sale at art shows on the North Shore of Lake Superior, at the New Scenic Cafe near Duluth, at the American Swedish Institute store in Minneapolis, at the Hovland Arts Festival, and from me in Hovland.
+My bowls are on display and for sale at the New Scenic Cafe near Duluth, at the Hovland Arts Festival 4th of July event, and from me in Hovland.
 Check out the Examples of My Work and Bowls for Sale pages on this website.
 All bowls on the for sale pages can be purchased directly from me.
 Best to use email for an inquiry or order.

 Contact me if you are interested in wood turning, lake Superior wood, building an energy efficient wood shop, visiting my shop, or just to chat.